maxsnew/maxsnew.github.io/content/teaching/eecs-598-w23/index.md

 ## Problem Sets

 Problem Sets will be posted in a [gitlab repo][signups].
-You will submit then on Canvas as a pdf.
+You can complete them in groups of 2 or 3.
+You will submit them on Canvas as a pdf.
 You may include hand-drawn diagrams, but text and equations should be typeset in LaTeX.

 Problem sets will be always be due at 11:59pm on the listed due date.
 Late work will not be accepted.

+Students will present solutions to problem sets at the end of certain lecture periods.
+Signup for this on the [gitlab repo][signups].

 ## Scribing